babashka/sci/doc/adr/0006-fused-binding-nodes/README.md

 Two `t/eval` dispatches per call, just to get `x` and `1`.

-**With constant fusing**, there is a middle tier called "resolved".
-An arg is "resolved" if it is either a `BindingNode` or a constant — meaning its value can be determined at analysis time without `t/eval` at runtime.
+**With constant fusing**, there is a middle tier.
+An arg is "binding-or-constant" if it is either a `BindingNode` or a constant — meaning its value can be determined at analysis time without `t/eval` at runtime.

-At **analysis time** (runs once, when SCI analyzes user code), the resolved path extracts what it needs from each arg:
+At **analysis time** (runs once, when SCI analyzes user code), this path extracts what it needs from each arg:

 ```clojure
 (let [bnd0 (instance?
 BindingNode arg0)   ;; true  (x is a binding)